How to Become an Environmental Health Officer, Roles & Tasks

 The Occupational Safety and Health Administration (OSHA) of the US Department of Labour offers a list of some of the most prevalent environmental risks in the locations that the majority of people visit on a daily basis and work in.

-Wearing protective gear and giving the local authorities crucial advise regarding health risks are common aspects of their professional job.
+Wearing protective gear and giving the local authorities crucial advice regarding health risks are common aspects of their professional job.
 The goal of the environmental health officer is to reduce the danger of environmental pollution, including food poisoning, air pollution, and problems that could cause public health emergencies.

 3. Removal of Hazards